TeamHG-Memex/agnostic/docs/workflow.rst

     Snapshot written to "target.sql".

 Now we have two SQL files, ``current.sql`` and ``target.sql``.
-The former describes how our schema looked before we started working on these new features, and the latter describes the target state that we want our migrations to produce.
+The former describes how our database structure looked before we started working on these new features, and the latter describes the target state that we want our migrations to produce.

-Let's compare these two schemas to identify the differences.
+Let's compare these two database structures to identify the differences.

 .. code:: bash